9505-PNNL/wmpy_power/README.md

 #### Notebook

-The `wmpy-power.ipynb` file provides a Jupyter notebook illustration of running the model and plotting results.
+The `tutorial.ipynb` file provides a Jupyter notebook illustration of running the model and plotting results.

 #### Working with Parquet files